Newton Abbot power station: History

 In 1948, electricity supply was nationalised, and the station became the responsibility of the British Electricity Authority (1948-1955) then the Central Electricity Authority (1955-1957) and finally the Central Electricity Generating Board (1958-1974).
 The electricity distribution and sales functions of the local authority were vested in the South Western Electricity Board.
 Once connected to the national grid, it was a smaller and less efficient station, and usage gradually declined, including long periods of 'cold' shutdown.
-In 1972 the output from the station was 27.106 GWh, and the load as a percentage of the output capacity was 8.8 per cent.
+In 1972, the output from the station was 27.106 GWh, and the load as a percentage of the output capacity was 8.8 percent.

-The station was finally closed in 1974, and demolished shortly after.
+In early 1972, coal supply issues led to problems in running the station, and by March, the CEGB announced that the station was likely to close completely by 1974, although this was dismissed by unions.

+The station stopped producing electricity in 1973, before being formally closed in March 1974, marked by a ceremony with a plaque handed over to the town council.
+It was demolished shortly after, and by 1978 the power station site was completely cleared, with rubble used in other local building projects.

-A Bellis and Morcom steam generating engine was preserved and survives at Poldark Mine museum in Cornwall where it has been since 1972.
-Of the triple expansion type its believed to date from 1920.
+A Bellis and Morcom steam generating engine was preserved and survives at Poldark Mine museum in Cornwall, where it has been since 1972.
+Of the triple expansion type, it is believed to date from 1920.

 Installed generating capacity over time

 The output of the station is shown below.